NanArtist/APT-MMF/README.md

         year={2024}
     }

-*Note: Additional resources will be released publicly after the publication of our paper.*
+*Note: We will also release additional resources publicly after the publication of our paper.
+Thank you for your interest in our research.*